 Negative equity: your options

-So to sum up, what are your choices if your car finance deal has left you in negative equity?
+What are your choices if your car finance deal has left you in negative equity?